 My family member is in your facility.
 May I visit them?

-For your safety and the safety of our patients, JRMC has restricted visitors.
+Please see our updated visitor’s policy for visitation guidelines.
+For your safety and the safety of our patients, please screen before visiting JRMC.

 This is to protect you, your family and the other patients in the building.
 JRMC is taking these steps as a reasonable precaution.
+If you are experiencing these symptoms or think you may have been in contact with someone with COVID-19, please do not enter JRMC to visit patients.
 Thank you for understanding.

 What do I do if I think I'm sick?
 Do I need to come in for the coronavirus test?